Boston Red Sox: "Damage done": 2018 World Series Championship

-2019–present: Decline and struggles
+2019–present: Decline and mixed results

 Despite retaining most players from the 2018 championship team, the 2019 Red Sox won 24 fewer games, finishing third in the division and missing the playoffs for the first time since 2015.
 President of Baseball Operations Dave Dombrowski was dismissed following a September loss to the Yankees.
 On October 28, the Red Sox hired Chaim Bloom as his replacement on a five-year contract, with the title of Chief Baseball Officer.

 On January 7, 2020, it was reported in The Athletic that the Red Sox had used their video replay room to steal signs during their 2018 season.
 On January 15, the Red Sox and manager Alex Cora agreed to mutually part ways after he was named in the MLB's report about the Houston Astros sign stealing scandal, which occurred during his tenure as bench coach with the 2017 Astros.
 Ron Roenicke was subsequently named Boston's interim manager.
 On February 10, a trade of Mookie Betts and David Price to the Los Angeles Dodgers was made official, in a move seen as a salary dump by analysts, although denied by Red Sox executives.
 In March, the start of the MLB season was indefinitely postponed, due to the COVID-19 pandemic.
 In April, the MLB's investigation into 2018 sign-stealing resulted in a finding of improper actions by the team's replay operator, who as a result was suspended for the 2020 season, and the team forfeited their second-round selection in the 2020 MLB draft.
 The "interim" tag was subsequently removed from Roenicke's title.
 The team struggled throughout their abbreviated 60-game regular season, contested July 24 through September 27, finishing in last place in the AL East division, with a record of 24–36.
 Prior to the final regular season game, management announced that Roenicke would not return as manager for the 2021 season.

 Alex Cora returned as manager for the 2021 season, with the team finishing at 92–70 and qualifying for the postseason as the fourth seed in the AL. The Red Sox defeated the Yankees in the AL Wild Card Game, and defeated the Rays in the Division Series, but were eliminated by the Astros in the League Championship Series.
 The 2022 season was much less successful, with the team finishing in last place within their division with a 78–84 record, the first losing record for the team in a 162-game season since 2015.
 In 2023, the Red Sox once again finished in last place in their division with a 78–84 record.